So what are you, some kind of Calvinist or something?

-If you cannot approach differences of opinion on such serious but non-essential matters in a Spirit of biblical grace and love towards those with whom you may disagree, then I respectfully request that you pause here, prayerfully dive into the Word, and come back when you’re ready.
+If you cannot approach differences of opinion on such serious but non-essential matters in a Spirit of biblical grace and love towards those with whom you may disagree, then I respectfully request that you pause here, prayerfully dive into the Word, and come back when you’re better equipped to continue.

-Thank you for your grace and patience with me in this request!
+Thank you for your patience with me in this request!

 For those of you who are able by the grace of God to consider hard things in a biblically loving and serious manner, please continue…]

 Every now and then in response to something I post somewhere, I get one version or another of a perfectly reasonable question: Are you a Calvinist?
 Or: Are you postmillennial?
-Or: Are you a Theonomist?
 Or: Are you really an Oakland Raider fan?

 Okay, so I don’t really get that last one much, but questions like the first two are recurring – and, as I mentioned, very reasonable.
 We should wanna know what others believe, and not just on the surface.
 We should want to know in detail.

 That’s what true love for a brother or sister looks like, isn’t it?

 Wanting to know – to really know – what others think, feel, fear and hope for in detail seems to be a basic test for sincerity where any claim to “loving others as ourselves” is concerned, doesn’t it?

 In that context, it’s perfectly cool and good to ask questions like “What do you believe, exactly?” and “Are you a(n) [insert label here]?”